 Traffic Accidents, Infractions, Violations, or Citations.
 School personnel who receive a citation or warning citation from a law enforcement officer or are involved in an accident while operating a school vehicle must report the citation to the superintendent or his or her designee as soon as practicable, but no later than 24 hours of receipt.
-The superintendent must report his or her accidents, infractions, violations, or citations to the board president.
+The superintendent must report his or president. her accidents, infractions, violations, or citations to the board Adopted on: Revised on: Reviewed on: